AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 The configuration and usage of [Access and Delete requests](#privacy-requests) are common to both GDPR and CCPA.
 This section presents the opt-out for the sale of personal data, which is specific to CCPA.

-In addition to consent management, data retention settings, and rights management tools provided by Campaign (see this [section](#consent)), you also have the possibility to track whether a consumer has opted-out for the sale of Personal Information.
+In addition to [consent management, data retention settings, and rights management](#consent) tools provided by Adobe Campaign, you also have the possibility to track whether a consumer has opted-out for the sale of Personal Information.

 The implementation steps are detailed on this [page](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa).